GoldStar184/Xtreme-Wiki/Customization.md

     - Bar Borders allow you to add an additional border around your icons.
 Simply turn it on or off.
 <br><br>
   - Bar Background:
     - The bar background is just a little fancy line on the top, connecting the Icons with the battery.
-If thats too much for you, turn it off
+If thats too much for you, turn it off.

 <br>